Tunneling with RTMP encapsulated in HTTP (RTMPT) should be avoided as it causes latency

 No pauses, delays or spikes

 Tunneling should only be considered as a fallback mechanism or safety net to allow connections when RTMP is blocked due to something unplanned or for a few remote clients who must negotiate specific network obstacles.
-When RTMPT is the default by network design, you will need to limit your activities within Connect to those feature that use the least bandwidth.
+When RTMPT is the default route by network design, you will need to limit your activities within Connect to those feature that use the least bandwidth.

 Compare with a connection without tunneling: